Non-Invasive Testing

 Vascular Ultrasound

-This test uses ultrasound to evaluate blood flow in the neck arteries (carotid arteries) and/or in the veins and arteries of the arms and legs.
-Vascular testing may also be used to evaluate the abdominal aorta.
-It can detect narrowing of arteries, which may reduce the blood flow through these vessels, or atherosclerosis (“hardening of the arteries”).
-Vascular testing is performed in our office by Registered Vascular Technologists using state-of-the-art high-frequency ultrasound equipment.
+This test uses ultrasound to evaluate blood flow in the arteries and veins of the body.
+Vascular testing is performed in our office by Registered Vascular Technologists using state-of-the-art high frequency ultrasound equipment.